songsters performing live on stage

 Discover Your Voice

-Explore the fundamentals of singing technique, while developing a repertoire of songs that are fun to sing.
+Explore the fundamentals of singing technique, while developing confidence in your voice!
+Learn to sing your favorite songs with ease.
 We’ll experiment with breathing, resonance and timbre, intonation, range, flexibility, and phrasing in a lively, supportive, and sound-positive environment.
+You will learn to sing from your diaphragm in each of your vocal registers.
 You’ll come away with a new understanding of your vocal instrument, how to use it, and how to care for it.
 Beginning singers, those with vocal fears, and those who think they can’t sing — all most welcome.
+This class will help develop the best version of your voice and overall sound quality.

 Thursdays: Vocal Rhapsody II